GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

              wmcsf: WMCSF Signals only valid for rat brains
              10pca: 10 Principle Components (non-brain tissues)
              spca: Selected Principle Components (non-brain tissues)
+             [Note:] All specified regressors will be aggregated to the output file nuisance_design.txt.
+In addition, the specificed brain signals
+                      (i.e., global, WMCSF, or CSF signals) will also be saved into an individual file, i.e., gsEPI.txt, csfEPI.txt, or wmcsfEPI.txt.
-             [Note:] By default, nuisance regressions with and without global signals will be generated.
+             [Note:] By default, nuisance regressions with only 3 detrends will be generated, and the default output files have the prefix 0EPI_*

- --model     Specifies which rodent type to use
+ --add_regr  Name of the file that contains additional nuisance regressor(s) (e.g., task patterns to be regressed)
              [Values]
-             rat: Select rat-related files and directories (Default)
-             mouse: Select mouse-related files and directories
+             Any string value with the relative path of the file (Default: None)

  --tr        The time sampling rate (TR) in seconds
              [Values]
              Any numerical value (Default: 2)

- --smooth    Spatial smoothing FWHM in mm, which determines the spatial smoothing sigma
-             [Values]
-             Any numerical value (Default: smfwhm=3 (mm), sm_sigma=smfwhm/2.3548)

  --l_band    Minimum temporal filtering bandwidth in Hz
              [Values]